visit-dav/visit/src/doc/tutorials/VisIt_Basics.rst

 .. figure:: images/Basics-InteractionModes.png

+   The visualization tool bar with the icons for setting the interaction mode

 The interaction mode is controlled by the toolbar, which is located at the top of the visualization window.
 The six interaction modes are all located together on the toolbar, towards the bottom.

 Using navigate mode
 ~~~~~~~~~~~~~~~~~~~

 You always start in Navigate mode.
-Navigate mode is indicated by the Navigate icon, represented by a compass, being indented.
-It allows you to pan and rotate the data set.
+Navigate mode is indicated by the Navigate
+icon, represented by a compass, being indented.
+It allows you to pan and
+rotate the data set.

 1. Put the cursor in the visualization window.
 2. Left click (or single click if you do not have a 3 button mouse) and move the mouse.